namishh/kodo/.github/README.md

 + ueberzug for image previews

 ## Installation
-Warning: You may / may not get a bunch of errors during the first time you run this config It's really easy , just a simple one liner with git!
+Warning: You may / may not get a bunch of errors during the first time you run this config<br>
+It's really easy , just a simple one liner with git!

 ```bash